Oncoscape is developed at the Fred Hutch Cancer Center under the auspices of the Solid Tumor Translational Research initiative.

 Dr. McFerrin specializes in the development of software and methods that bridge genomic and clinical data to advance the understanding of cancer biology and improve patient care.
-In her role as bioinformatics project manager within STTR, she designs tools that facilitate collaborative and reproducible research in order to lower the barriers in communication, analysis, and sharing of data, knowledge and methods.
+While she was a bioinformatics project manager with STTR, she designed tools that facilitate collaborative and reproducible research in order to lower the barriers in communication, analysis, and sharing of data, knowledge and methods.
 As an expert in bioinformatics, Dr. McFerrin applies mathematical and computational principles to understand large-scale biological data.
 Her background in such disciplines as computer science, mathematics, statistics and biology enables her to analyze data from genome sequences and clinical records to uncover novel, meaningful insights from datasets otherwise too complex to examine manually.
-Dr. McFerrin plays a key role in the development of Oncoscape, open-source software that helps scientists integrate information from molecular research in the laboratory with patient records and clinical studies.
-Her research includes the study of proteins that are involved in normal cell growth and metabolism but can also play a significant role in the development of cancer.
+Dr. McFerrin played a key role in the development of Oncoscape, an open-source software that helps scientists integrate information from molecular research in the laboratory with patient records and clinical studies.
+Her past research includes the study of proteins that are involved in normal cell growth and metabolism but can also play a significant role in the development of cancer.

 Mr. Shannon spent his twenties as a carpenter, eventually returning to college to prepare for a second career as a scientific programmer.
 He subsequently worked in a variety of disciplines: atmospheric chemistry, psychoacoustics, mechanical engineering, radio astronomy, then realized his long-held aspiration to work in biology and medicine by joining the ISB in 2001.
 He spent four years at the Fred Hutch in the Bioconductor and the Solid Tumor Translational Research projects including Oncoscape.